zhehaowang/zhehao.me/quotes.md

 "The open secret of real success is to throw your whole personality into your problem."
 -- How to Solve It

+"Be nice.
+You are not the smartest on your team."
+-- Advice to Young Programmers, Alexander Stepanov on ELRN

+"Develop your sense of beauty.
+That which channels with other beauty.
+Invest in yourself.
+Aspire to do something that’s beautiful.
+You are here to study all your life.
+Make it a habit."
+-- Advice to Young Programmers, Alexander Stepanov on ELRN

+"Practice writing, expressing, and describing.
+Not just technical writing.
+Explain things on paper.
+It becomes easy with practice."
+-- Advice to Young Programmers, Alexander Stepanov on ELRN

+"Knowledge is your ultimate capital."
+-- Lixia, advice before my leaving school